 Fortnite is easy to jump into for anyone that's touched a PC shooter in their lifetime.
 But get to the final 10 players and the game changes completely, rewarding twitch reflexes and perfect aim equally with your ability to build a beautiful (or messy) fortress in seconds.
 For anyone new to Fortnite, it's the most frustrating ability to master, one that that nearly made me quit altogether.
 But don't get too down on yourself—stick to a few simple principles, make a change or two to your habits, memorize a few important building patterns, and you'll fare much better.
-Here's some tips for getting started with Fortnite's confusing building tools.
+Our Fortnite building tips will set you on the path to becoming a master architect.

 Once you've nailed the basics of building, take on sky-diving tactics with our Fortnite landing guide.